How to Travel With the New Covid Strain Omicron?

 This trend of restricting flights to Southern Africa is now isolating Southern Africa, closing its travel and tourism industry.
 Just today Qatar and even Seychelles announced the closure of borders and air links.

+Saudi Arabia however just declared it will allow entry to travelers from all countries, as long as they have received one dose of the COVID-19 vaccine.
+However, the Kingdom suspended flights to South Africa, Namibia, Botswana, Zimbabwe, Mozambique, Lesotho, and Eswatini.

-Saudi Arabia is now discussing a lockdown.
-The Netherlands and a number of other countries are already locked down.
+The Netherlands and a number of other countries are locking down.

 Anita Mendiratta, advisor to the UNWTO Secretary-General Zurab Pololikashvili yesterday wrote this tweet for her boss, which he published on his Twitter saying: